Mental Health Facilities Big Spring, TX

 West Texas Centers Howard County

-West Texas Centers Howard County is a mental health treatment center in Big Spring, TX, located at 1501 West 11th Place, Suite 104, 79720 zip code area.
-West Texas Centers Howard County provides telemedicine/telehealth and outpatient treatment.
-West Texas Centers Howard County offers cognitive behavioral therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to children / adolescents, young adults and adults.
-West Texas Centers Howard County also supports people requiring dual diagnosis treatment, people with serious mental illness and seniors or older adults.
-Additional services at West Texas Centers Howard County consist of illness management and recovery, court-ordered outpatient treatment and suicide prevention services.
+West Texas Centers Howard County is a mental health clinic in Big Spring, Texas, located at 1501 West 11th Place, Suite 104, 79720.
+West Texas Centers Howard County offers outpatient treatment and telemedicine/telehealth.
+West Texas Centers Howard County provides psychotropic medication, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to young adults, adults and children / adolescents.
+West Texas Centers Howard County also supports people with trauma, people requiring dual diagnosis treatment and seniors or older adults.
+Some other services provided by West Texas Centers Howard County include assertive community treatment, psychosocial rehabilitation services and housing services.

 Learn More